justinshwang/network_analysis/README.md

 # Packet Project

 Packet Project - Explore layers of data in sample, LiveCapture or recently captured PCAP files from Wireshark using pyshark and tshark libraries.
+Implementing tshark and pyshark libraries to read and analyze network packet layers from Wireshark capture files.
 Begin by filtering and printing layers by different headers and examining potential places of interest.
-Additionally attempt to identify suspicious behaviors or user information.

 ## Setup